ilyaperepelitsa/CV/README.md

 architecture".
 Attached - all the files of tested architectures with some hyperparameters preserved in the json file.
-Some later models were lost (they're )on my iMac in Vladivostok) - the folder wasn't "githubbable" - I was saving all the logs and weights in order to be able to restart t
+Some later models were lost (they're )on my iMac in Vladivostok) - the folder wasn't "githubbable" - I was saving all the logs and weights in order to be able to restart the training

 ### Matplotlib